-The SunPumps PCC-BLS-M2 series controllers were designed specifically for SunPumps SCS-series, Sensorless Brushless DC submersible pumps.
+The SunPumps PCC-BLS-M2 series controllers were designed specifically for SunPumps sensorless brushless three phase DC pumps.
 When properly installed and configured, the unique features incorporated into this stand-alone system will automatically control and protect your pump system permitting many years of dependable, trouble free service.
-SunPumps has produced multiple versions of this controller.
-The differences between the two are certain set points and electrical characteristics which are detailed in the table below.
+SunPumps has produced multipls versions of this controller.
+The noteable differences between the two are certain set points and electrical characteristics which are detailed in the table below.